dmx-systems/dmx-platform/README.md

 Uninstalling
 ------------

-Stop DeepaMehta and delete the *deepamehta3* folder.
+Stop DeepaMehta and delete the *deepamehta3-v0.4.3* folder.
-This removes DeepaMehta completely from your computer, including the database with all your data.
+This removes DeepaMehta completely from your computer, including your database.

 Version History